Home » Destinations » Northeast Hidden Gems » Discover Dorset, Vermont: A Hidden Gem in New England

 Swimming and Safety Tips at Dorset Vermont Quarry

-The quarry is unsupervised, so you’re swimming at your own risk.
-Depths can be deceiving, and the rock ledges get slippery when wet.
-I recommend bringing towels, snacks, and water—there’s no concession stand.
-Lifeguards aren’t on duty, so families with kids should be extra cautious.
+The quarry is entirely unsupervised so swim at your own risk.
+Don’t let the depth fool you, the rock ledges get slippery when wet.
+Towels, snacks, and water are advisable; there’s no snack stand.
+Families with kids should be extra careful because lifeguards are off duty.

 Parking is free but limited.
 Try to arrive before noon during peak season.